-At Hartford Seminary, Satisfactory Academic Progress (SAP) is officially checked at the end of each semester.
-A student who is not making SAP, will be sent a letter by the Financial Aid Office informing them that they have one semester to improve their academic performance to a non-probationary level.
+A student, who is determined to not be making SAP, will be sent a letter by the Financial Aid Office informing them that they have been placed on financial aid warning and will have one semester to improve their academic performance to a satisfactory level.
+The student will continue to be eligible to receive aid during this period, provided all other eligibility requirements are met.

-A student who fails to improve their academic performance to a non-probationary level after one semester, will be sent a letter indicating that they have lost federal financial aid eligibility and cannot regain eligibility until the academic performance levels are met.
+A student who fails to improve his/her academic performance to a satisfactory level by the end of the warning semester, will be sent a letter indicating that they have lost federal financial aid eligibility and cannot regain eligibility until the academic performance levels are met.